aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/axes/handle-automatic-units-of-chart-axis-like-microsoft-excel/_index.md

 ---

 ## **Possible Usage Scenarios**
-Early versions of Aspose.Cells were not able to handle automatic units of the chart axis properly when the chart is rendered to image or PDF.
-Now, Aspose.Cells supports the handling of automatic units of the chart axis.
+Early versions of Aspose.Cells were not able to handle automatic units of the chart axis properly when the chart is rendered to an image or PDF.
+Now, Aspose.Cells supports automatic units on the chart axis.
 There is no code change.
-Just convert your chart into image or PDF and it will render the chart axis just like Microsoft Excel renders it.
+Just convert your chart into an image or PDF, and it will render the chart axis just as Microsoft Excel does.

 ## **Handle Automatic Units of Chart Axis like Microsoft Excel**
 The following sample code loads the [sample Excel file](61767755.xlsx) and generates the [output PDF chart](61767752.pdf).
-The screenshot shows the automatic units of chart axis in red rectangles and also compares the sample Excel file chart with the output PDF chart.
-Both are exactly similar.
+The screenshot shows the automatic units of the chart axis in red rectangles and compares the sample Excel file chart with the output PDF chart.
+Both are exactly the same.

 ![todo:image_alt_text](handle-automatic-units-of-chart-axis-like-microsoft-excel_1.png)

 ## **Sample Code**
 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Charts-HandleAutomaticUnitsOfChartAxisLikeMicrosoftExcel.cs" >}}
 {{< app/cells/assistant language="csharp" >}}